Learn more about why you may not need antibiotics when you're sick and the problems antibiotics can cause if taken unnecessarily.

 In cooperation with other government agencies, the Food and Drug Administration (FDA) has launched several initiatives to address antibiotic resistance.

 The agency has issued drug labeling regulations, emphasizing the prudent use of antibiotics.
 The regulations encourage health care professionals to prescribe antibiotics only when clinically necessary, and to counsel patients about the proper use of such drugs and the importance of taking them as directed.
-FDA has also encouraged the development of new drugs, vaccines, and improved tests for infectious diseases.
+FDA has also encouraged the development of new drugs, vaccines, and improved diagnostic tests for infectious diseases.

 Antibiotics Fight Bacteria, Not Viruses